 We Have Significant International Sales and Are Subject to Risks Associated with Operating in International Markets.
-International product sales represented approximately 19% of our total net sales and contract revenues for the fiscal year ended March 31, 2000, approximately 27% for the fiscal year ended March 31, 1999 and approximately 34% for the fiscal year ended March 31, 1998.
+International product sales represented approximately 20% of our total net sales and contract revenues for the fiscal year ended March 31, 2001, approximately 19% for the fiscal year ended March 31, 2000 and approximately 27% for the fiscal year ended March 31, 1999.
 International business operations are subject to inherent risks, including, among others:

-- . unexpected changes in regulatory requirements, tariffs and other trade barriers; - . longer accounts receivable payment cycles; - . difficulties in managing and staffing international operations; - . potentially adverse tax consequences; - . the burdens of compliance with a wide variety of foreign laws; - . reduced protection for intellectual property rights in some countries; - . currency fluctuations and restrictions; and
+- unexpected changes in regulatory requirements, tariffs and other trade barriers or restrictions; - . longer accounts receivable payment cycles; - . difficulties in managing and staffing international operations; - . potentially adverse tax consequences; - . the burdens of compliance with a wide variety of foreign laws; - import and export license requirements and restrictions of the United States and each other country in which we operate;

-. political and economic instability.
+- exposure to different legal standards and reduced protection for intellectual property rights in some countries; - . currency fluctuations and restrictions; and - . political, social and economic instability.

 We believe that international sales will continue to represent a significant portion of our revenues, and that continued growth and profitability may require further expansion of our international operations.
-Our international sales are currently denominated primarily in U.S. dollars.
+Many of our international sales are currently denominated in U.S. dollars.
 As a result, an increase in the relative value of the dollar could make our products more expensive and potentially less price competitive in international markets.
 We do not engage in any transactions as a hedge against risks of loss due to foreign currency fluctuations.